openaps/docs/docs/getting-started/openaps.md

 If successful, the last line will say something like: <br>

-openaps 0.0.10-dev  (although the version number may have be incremented)
+openaps 0.0.10-dev  (although the version number may have been incremented)